willasm/vc-weather/README.md

 ## Features
 - Get weather data from 5 locations (OpenWeather plugin only had 1)
 - Display current weather in the statusbar
-  - The statusbar strings are customizable
+  - The statusbar text strings are customizable
+  - The statusbar text can be customized using CSS
   - Has 2 statusbar template strings which can be displayed alternating every 30 seconds
   - Default has todays weather info for the first one, tomorrows weather for the second
   - Clicking on the weather data in the statusbar will open a modal with detailed info on todays weather